Bodo Ramelow: Political career

 In February 2004, Ramelow was elected top candidate of the PDS in the Thuringian state elections.
 In June 2004 the party gained its best result in Thuringia since German unification with 26.1% of the votes.
 Ramelow was re-elected as the PDS chairman in Thuringia.

+Ramelow was the PDS campaign manager for the 2005 federal election and also contested the Bundestag constituency Gera – Jena – Saale-Holzland-Kreis.
+He narrowly missed the direct mandate by two percentage points, but was elected to a party-list seat.

 Starting in June 2005, Ramelow was chief negotiator during unification talks between the PDS and WASG, a unification that resulted in the new party The Left.
 In September 2005 he was elected deputy chairman of The Left in the Bundestag.
 In the Thuringia state election in September 2009 he led The Left to become the second biggest party with 27.4% of the votes, making him a competitor for the post of minister president.

-Illegal observation by the Verfassungsschutz
+Bodo Ramelow said that claiming that Israeli bombs are responsible for dead children in Gaza is “on the way to saying” the Nazi lie that Jews ate children.

+Illegal surveillance of Ramelow

-In 2003 it became publicly known that Germany's domestic intelligence service, the Bundesamt für Verfassungsschutz, had been observing Ramelow and had opened a file on him because of his alleged contacts with the German Communist Party (DKP) during the 1980s.
-Supposedly the observation had stopped following Ramelow's entry into the Landtag in 1999, but in May 2006 the Administrative court of Weimar decreed that the Thuringian State Verfassungsschutz had to reveal the file and the stored data.
-It became known that the federal Verfassungsschutz had observed Ramelow for many years.
-Ramelow sued the authorities, but in 2010 the Federal Administrative Court of Germany ruled that the Verfassungsschutz is entitled to observe politicians of the Left Party due to "reasonable suspicion of anti-constitutional activity".
+In 2003, it became publicly known that Germany's domestic intelligence service, the Federal Office for the Protection of the Constitution (Bundesamt für Verfassungsschutz), had been observing Ramelow and had opened a file on him because of his alleged contacts with the German Communist Party (DKP) during the 1980s.
+Supposedly the observation had stopped following Ramelow's entry into the Landtag in 1999, but in May 2006 the Administrative court of Weimar decreed that the Thuringian Verfassungsschutz had to reveal the file and the stored data.
+It became known that the federal agency had observed Ramelow for many years.
+Ramelow sued the authorities, but in 2010 the Federal Administrative Court of Germany ruled that the agency is entitled to observe politicians of the Left Party due to "reasonable suspicion of anti-constitutional activity".

 This ruling was overturned in 2013 by the Federal Constitutional Court, which decided that the monitoring had been illegal.
 It stated that monitoring lawmakers may be acceptable, but only in exceptional circumstances, "if there is an indication that a legislator has abused his or her mandate in the fight against the democratic constitutional order, or actively or aggressively fought against that order."
 The court found no grounds to suspect Ramelow, who is considered one of the more moderate voices within his party.
 The decision was widely seen as a major victory for Ramelow's party as well.